Star Trek Fleet Command 2020 Review and Guides

 We’ve played this game for some time and I have to say that it’s very heavy on the wallet…

 We’ve played this game for some time and I have to say that it’s very heavy on the wallet, if you want to remain competitive with other players.
 As with many other mobile games, it is theoretically possible to get to end game content without spending any money, by being an active player and investing several hours into a daily grind on a regular basis.
-However, Star Trek Fleet Command has a very unbalanced engagement system once your space station reaches level 20 or higher since at that point you can be attacked by much more powerful players, able to destroy to easily destroy all of your base defenses and get away with stockpiled resources.
+However, STFC has a very unbalanced engagement system once your space station reaches level 20 or higher since at that point you can be attacked by much more powerful players, able to destroy to easily destroy all of your base defenses and get away with stockpiled resources.
 In that regard, this game is very free to play unfriendly, but you won’t realize it during the first few weeks.
 So, the final conclusion would be that STFC initially doesn’t require any money investment but quickly becomes very heavy on the wallet.

 ★ ★ ★ ★ ★